man in his 40s doing a beginner workout at home in a living room

 Think of it like this: imagine a small crack in your driveway.
 You patch it, and when the concrete sets, that spot is actually stronger than it was.
 But if you crack it again before it has time to set, you just make the damage worse.

-And here is the part that catches most men over 40 off guard: your body’s recovery time increases as you get older.
+And here is the part that catches most men off guard when starting exercise after 40: your body’s recovery time increases as you get older.
 That is not a knock against you — it is just biology.
 A 25-year-old might bounce back in 24 hours.
 You might need 48 to 72.
 That does not mean you cannot get strong.
 It means your plan needs to be smarter.

-Warning Signs You Have Already Gone Too Far
+Warning Signs You Have Gone Too Far — And How to Avoid Overtraining

-Before we talk about how to start right, here are some signs that you have crossed from productive effort into the danger zone.
+Workout injury prevention is not just about avoiding accidents.
+It is about listening to the signals your body sends before a small problem turns into a real setback.
+Here are the signs that you have crossed from productive effort into overtraining territory.
 If any of these sound familiar, your body is asking for a reset — not a push through.

 • You are so sore you are avoiding movement entirely.
 Some soreness after a workout is normal.
 Being unable to walk normally is not.